 When Do You Need a New Knee?

-If you are having daily range-of-motion issues; reduced mobility; pain on walking or even when at rest, it’s time to consult your doctor.
+If you are having daily range-of-motion issues; reduced mobility; pain when walking or even when at rest, it’s time to consult your doctor.
 For the initial visit, you will probably see your primary general doctor, who will refer you to an orthopedist.
 That doctor will send you for diagnostic images, which may include x-rays and possibly an MRI of the affected knee.
 These will show him how far advanced your condition is, and recommend for or against a replacement surgery.
-Ultimately however, the decision of whether to undergo the surgery or just deal with things as they are is up to you.
+Ultimately, however, the decision of whether to undergo the surgery or just deal with things as they are is up to you.

 The surgery itself comes in two options: full or partial replacement.
 Which is right for you will be determined by your surgeon.

-Was the Cause an Injury, or Just “Wear and Tear?”
+Was the Cause an Injury or Just “Wear and Tear?”

 Over time, as we age, our joints become less flexible, and we are subject to arthritis and its various discomforts.
 This can damage the joint to the point where it no longer functions well and a replacement would help.